 For decades, health advocates have been touting the benefits of grapefruit and grapefruit juice for appetite control and weight loss.
 Grapefruit has a good bit of fiber, and although you lose some of that in the juice, you still receive some benefit.

 Diets high in foods that are rich in fiber help to induce a feeling of being fuller because fiber slows the emptying of your stomach.
-When you can increase digestion time, it makes you feel fuller and can also help you lose weight and eat fewer calories.
+When you can increase digestion time, it makes you feel fuller and thus can help you lose weight and eat fewer calories.
 Another great result of slowed digestion is that you will have more energy.

 Aids in Weight Loss